tyjluke/game-sales-data/README.md

-# game-sales-data
+# Videogame-sales-data
 this project was completed to show the best years in gaming history.
+This project was completed to show data manipulation in SQL using postgre, and jupyter notebooks.

+Below are the tables and columns used in the project

+game_sales

+game	varchar
+platform	varchar
+publisher	varchar
+developer	varchar
+games_sold	float
+year	integer

+reviews

+game	varchar
+critic_score	float
+user_score	float

+top_critic_years_more_than_four_games

+year	int	Year of video game release num_games	int avg_critic_score	float

+top_user_years_more_than_four_games

+year	int	Year of video game release num_games	int avg_user_score	float